Video Header Bidding: A Publisher’s Guide

 Video header bidding works by allowing multiple demand partners to compete against each other for each impression you sell.
 This competition results in higher bids, improved ad fill rates by up to 57%, and increased revenue for publishers by up to 61%.

 The technology allows publishers to manage their inventory more effectively and optimize their ad yield.
-Publishers can set floor prices for their inventory and adjust them in real-time based on demand.
+Publishers can set and adjust floor prices in real-time for their inventory based on demand.

 • Improved user experience: